 Join a Department - Change of Degree Application (CODA)*

-The CODA process was designed to help undergraduates join an engineering degree-granting program.
+The CODA process was designed to help undergraduates in joining an engineering degree-granting program.
 Undergraduates will follow the CODA guidelines listed below to officially join degree programs in the College of Engineering.

 *Note: The Change of Degree Application was formerly called the Change of Degree Audit.
 The acronym is still CODA.